-- Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.
+• Anonymised summary table of all participant results, comments and methodology.
+Including sample assessment result (acceptable/unacceptable classification) for each participant.

 24. Scheme 9 - KIR GENOTYPING SCHEME

 Killer-cell immunoglobulin-like receptor (KIR) molecules play an important role in immune function and have important interactions with HLA Class I molecules.
 Two kinds of KIR haplotype have been described based upon gene content, and are designated A and B. KIR genes are highly polymorphic and different genotypes have been associated with outcome after haematopoietic stem cell transplantation, especially in the haploidentical transplant setting.